cozy/cozy-stack/docs/konnectors-workflow.md

 ### Execute the konnector

-Start the konnector through nsjail, passing as ENV variables :
+Start the konnector through nsjail, passing as ENV variables:

     - `COZY_URL`:          the starting instance URL
     - `COZY_CREDENTIALS`:  security token to communicate with Cozy